techstackmedia/software-engineering-series/README.md

 - During the installation, make sure to select the appropriate options as prompted.

-For example if asked to run script, typing `a` or `all`.
+For example, if asked to run the script, type `a` or `all`.
 It means you want to run all scripts.

 ```powershell
 Do you want to run the script?([Y]es/[A]ll - yes to all/[N]o/[P]rint): a